 • Leveraging technology to empower students to create, collaborate, communicate, and think critically

 As part of Wisconsin’s commitment to supporting strong reading skills under Act 20, all schools are required to provide science-based early literacy instruction.
-Please visit the Act 20 (Early Literacy Remediation Plan) page to learn more.
+Visit the Act 20 page to learn more.

 MPS Reads